MBBS Syllabus (Semester-Wise): Medicine Subjects, Topics and FAQs

 Surgery | Skin, Head and Neck region, Arteries, Veins, Breast, Oesophagus, Stomach and duodenum, Small intestine, Colon and rectum, Appendix, Acute abdomen, Urology |

-In order to successfully complete the MBBS course, it is extremely essential that candidates complete their one-year rotatory internship.
+To complete the MBBS course, candidates must complete their one-year rotatory internship.
 When candidates are under the internship period, they will be provided with hands-on experience of how things work in their field.
 They will also be taught how to maintain interpersonal relations with their patients.
 During this internship session, emphasis will be laid on hands-on experience.
 Also, the department that is concerned will be maintaining a daily logbook for each candidate.
 The postings will keep on changing at intervals, the scheme of which is mentioned in the table below.

 Internship postings